kratisto/docs/pages/web_cloud/domains/dns_server_edit/guide.en-sg.md

 The old DNS servers that have been declared, and the DNS configuration that they applied, will be disabled for your domain name.
 The DNS zones on your own DNS servers and on the OVHcloud DNS servers will become the ones active for your domain name.

-### Step 3 - Taking into account the modification of the DNS servers
+### 3 - Taking into account the modification of the DNS servers

 Once you have made your changes, two successive periods must be taken into account: